Gold Coast central business district

-The Gold Coast central business district (CBD) is the planned main commercial centre of the Gold Coast, Queensland, Australia.
-The area encompasses an eastern portion of the Southport suburb.
+The Gold Coast central business district (CBD) is the main commercial centre of the Gold Coast, Queensland, Australia.
+The CBD area encompasses an eastern portion of the Southport suburb.
 Its north–south axis runs from North Street in the north to Brighton Parade in the south.
 Its east–west axis runs from Broadwater in the east to the High Street in the west.